JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 Since LearnAPI.jl provides fallbacks for `obs` that simply return the unadulterated data argument, overloading `obs` is optional.
-This is provided data in publicized `fit`/`predict` signatures already consists only of objects implement the [`LearnAPI.RandomAccess`](@ref) interface (most tables¹, arrays³, and tuples thereof).
+This is provided data in publicized `fit`/`predict` signatures already consists only of objects implementing the [`LearnAPI.RandomAccess`](@ref) interface (most tables¹, arrays³, and tuples thereof).

 To opt out of supporting the MLCore.jl interface altogether, an implementation must